All About Locksmiths and Safe Repairers

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Certified Master Locksmith (CML)
+- Forensic Locksmith

 - Certified Master Safe Technician (CMST)